EHAA(LEGAL) - BASIC INSTRUCTIONAL PROGRAM: REQUIRED INSTRUCTION (ALL LEVELS)

 Availability of Materials

-A district shall make all curriculum materials used in human sexuality instruction available for reasonable public inspection.
-Education Code 28.004(j) [See EFA regarding selection of curriculum materials for human sexuality instruction]
+A district shall make all curriculum materials used in human sexuality instruction available by:

-A district must adopt a character education program that includes the following positive character education traits:
+A district must adopt a character education program that includes the following positive character education traits and personal skills:

 - Trustworthiness, including honesty, reliability, punctuality, and loyalty;